omurilolima/omurilolima/README.md

 </div>

 ### About me
-Junior Software Developer studying Full-stack Software Development at the Code Institute.
-Proficient in HTML, CSS, Javascript and Python.
-I have <strong>12 years of experience creating software products as a Project Manager / Product Owner in tech companies</strong>.
-I am a valuable team player with strong communication skills and effective problem-solving abilities.
-I am eager to switch careers and mature my software development skills in an exciting engineering team where I can grow and contribute!
+Bilingual fluent in Portuguese and English with a master's degree in Software Engineering.
+Aiming to transition to an entry-level software engineer role after +10 years of experience as a Technical Product Manager in Brazil.
+I hold a proven track record of successfully managing and leading multidisciplinary teams, setting objectives and key results and contributing to product planning and delivery.
+With expertise in web application frameworks, user experience and agile methodologies I  am a highly problem-solving, resilient and innovative professional.

 - MSc in Software Engineering.
 - Certified Scrum Master CSM (Scrum Alliance)